 So, a couple of weeks later we had booked in the experts.
 Our neighbour’s brother was a plumber and we knew someone who had a business driving a mini digger.
 With all the neighbours joining in with the ‘donkey work’, the pipes were re-routed, so they went through our garden instead of under the house.
 It was all completed in two days.
 We all paid a little for the improvements, and decided that it wasn’t worth getting the insurance companies involved.
 The excess we would all pay would be almost as much as sorting it all ourselves anway, so we opted against this extra hassle.

-But, as I’m an anxious sort of person, I’ve always got one eye on the future.
+But, as I never like to be caught out, I’ve always got one eye on the future.
 So, I made sure to let NFU Mutual know what had happened just in case anything should go wrong in the future.
 And later, I was glad I had.

 So, with the flood being repaired, we thought everything was fine.
 We didn’t know it then, but more than a year later, the repercussions of this little flood meant that things were to get much worse.
 For our little cottage and for us.

 The next step in the insurance timeline was the first investigations into the source of the problem.
 You can read it here.

 (Not) Listed Building Stuff – Water Leaks and Your Water provider

 As you may already know, the water companies say that if you haven’t taken out special insurance, you’re not covered for water mains leaks if they occur on your property.

 Living in the east of England, Anglian Water are our providers.
 They give advice on their website here on how to deal with a water leak.
 When we contacted them about the leak they did come to inspect the leak and helped us identify where problem was.
 But, as their liability stopped at the stop-cock on the path outside our boundary, this was going to be our problem.